jsoma/playfair-projects/README.md

 ## Introduction

-We found it was difficult for Lede students to hop out into the world and use all of their skills immediately, so Playfair is a way for both current and previous students to stay on top of things.
+Playfair is a way for both current and previous students to stay on top of analysis, visualization, and all the arcane corners of data.
 Our goals are:

 * **Create quality portfolio pieces** through a process that involves feedback and editorial oversight.
 * **Give and receive feedback** to make our projects collectively better, along with making sure we're functional members of society.